tylunel/pvpumpingsystem/README.md

 # Hands-on start

-Two examples of how the software can be run are in the folder 'examples'.
+Two examples of how the software can be run are in the folder 'docs/examples'.
 The first shows how to model the water output from a given pumpset, and the second shows how to optimize the selection of one or more component on the pumping station.